rosell-dk/picoQuery/README.md

 Compared to other ultra small DOM-libraries, the benefits are:
 - If you know jQuery, there is nothing new to learn
 - If your project grows and turns out to require advanced features, migration to jQuery is as easy as including jQuery instead of picoQuery
-- jQuery syntax is very expressive, so not only is picoQuery light, but your code that relies on picoQuery, will probably also be light
+- jQuery syntax is very expressive, so not only is picoQuery light, but your code that relies on picoQuery, will probably also be light.
+Plus you get the job done quickly with "jQuery"
 - The fallback to jQuery ensures that it also works in older browsers

 <h3>Lets get started!</h3>